Verizon Fios Business Internet – New $69/mo Deal for October 2020

 These terms of service are typically one-year terms, two-year terms, or three-year terms.
 Most businesses should choose the two-year terms because it gives them a break on the monthly rate while locking in that rate for a substantial amount of time.

-Your business won’t need to think about negotiating a new rate or finding a new supplier of high-speed internet for two entire years if you take the default packages which Fios offers to its business customers.
+Your business won’t need to think about negotiating a new rate or finding a new supplier of high-speed internet and phone for two entire years if you take the default packages which Fios runs select offers for its business customers.

-Are there any advantages to purchasing phone and TV service from Verizon along with Fios?
+Are there any advantages to purchasing phone and Fios TV service from Verizon along with Fios?

-Yes, your business will get a substantial discount on additional services when you purchase them in a single bundle with Fios.
-This means that your business could be saving on phone bills, TV bills, and high-speed internet bills at the same time.
+Yes, your business will get a substantial online discount on additional services when you purchase them in a single bundle with Fios.
+This means that your business could be saving on phone bills, Fios TV bills, and high-speed Fios internet bills at the same time.

 Typically, you will get the best deal by picking the bundle of services that includes all of your utilities.
-That includes data for your cell phone as well as any wi-fi services in your area that are provided by Verizon.
+That includes data for your cell phone as well as any wi-fi services in any select areas that are provided by Verizon.

 When you purchase all of your telecommunications utilities in one bundle, Verizon can give you deeper discounts than usual while also giving you more services than you would otherwise have access to.

-So, if your business distributes telephones to employees or uses TV services, buying everything in one package is a good cost-cutting measure.
+So, if your business distributes telephones to employees or uses Verizon Fios TV services, buying everything in one package is a good cost-cutting measure.

 What do other business owners say about using Fios?

-Business owners also laud Verizon customer support, which they typically have direct access to courtesy of the business-centric support line offered with the Business Internet packages.
+Business owners also laud Verizon customer support, which they typically have direct access to courtesy of the business-centric tech support line offered with the Verizon Business Internet packages.

 Will my customers know that I am using Fios?

 Not unless you tell them.
-Your customers will notice the fast speeds on your network if they connect to it, but they will otherwise not know which internet service you are using.
+Your customers will notice the fast download speeds on your network if they connect to it, but they will otherwise not know which internet provider you are using.
 If they do notice, Verizon’s good reputation should handle the PR.